 Arjay is a tiny town located in the state of Kentucky.
 With a population of 183 people and just one neighborhood, Arjay is the 389th largest community in Kentucky.

-Arjay is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Arjay is generally considered to be a blue-collar town.
+100.00% of the Arjay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Arjay is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Arjay who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Arjay’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.